 Islamabad has a booming legal Market .
 Being the Country’s Capital it is not only the hub of all government related work but it has in recent years also seen a tremendous growth in large Corporate entities establishing their offices here .
-With the Country’s Supreme Court Located in this City , every litigation at the end ends up here.
+Apart from the Country’s Supreme Court which is Located in this City , the Islamabad High Court has also been established recently to cater exclusively for the needs of the Capital territory.
+With the Country’s Supreme Court Located in this City, every litigation at the end ends up here.

 The legal system prevailing in Pakistan is largely inherited from English Colonial times , the Civil Procedure Code itself (though amended from time to time) dates back to 1908, the Contract Act to 1872 and so on.